The Earliest Surviving Color Videotape of the President of the United States

 John F. Kennedy’s Inaugural Address: An Analysis of One of the Most Powerful Speeches of All Time

-An in-depth look at one of the most powerful and important inaugural addresses of all time.
-Read the text or watch the full speech to see why this is something worth watching in its entirety.
-Includes a famous quote, start watching at 13:45.
+One of the most powerful and important inaugural addresses of all time, this is something worth watching in its entirety.
+The whole speech is below if you’d like to read it.
+This is a truly amazing and powerful speech.
+If you want to skip to the famous quote, start watching at 13:45.

 Theodore Roosevelt: A Man Who Took a Bullet and Still Gave a Speech